The INKAERT Pacasmayo Classic

 Getting to Pacasmayo

-The most common method of transportation to Pacasmayo is to fly into Lima, then connect to Trujillo.
+The most common method of transportation to Pacasmayo is to fly into Lima, then connect to Trujillo and get a taxi or pre-arranged El For Resort pick up.
 If you do not get the connection to Trujillo, then you can get a 40min taxi ride $15-25 to the bus stations, which provide direct buses to Pacasmayo (8-11hours).
 If there are no direct buses to Pacasmayo you can get a bus to Trujillo then take another bus or a taxi ride to Pacasmayo.
 Economy class on the buses provide comfortable seating and the best value for money $15-30.
 First class seating on the buses are generally worth the upgrade, including lay flat seating.
 Prices are around $50.
 There are large numbers of taxis in Pacasmayo for transport to the hotels.

 The alternative is to fly to Guayaquil Ecuador, then take a taxi across the street to the bus station.
 Take a bus to Machala and then buses to Pacasmayo or Chiclayo and taxi or transfer bus again to Pacasmayo.
 This can be cheaper than flying to Lima and not much difference in Journey time, with Lima’s airfares increasing for peak tourist season for Machu Picchu heaviest in July and August.